lordhoto/ios-toolchain/README.md

 **NOTE**: Specifying `-miphoneos-version-min=xx.yy` manually on command line overrides any `clang-wrapper` defaults and the `IPHONEOS_DEPLOYMENT_TARGET` variable.

+## Building libraries ##

+This toolchain was primarily brought into existence to build ScummVM for iOS.
+We include simple build scripts to setup libraries required by ScummVM.
+Some of this information can be useful when building libraries yourself.

+### Building pkg-config ###

+A lot of libraries build systems utilize `pkg-config`.
+If your standard system's `pkg-config` is picked up, this can break build settings.
+To prevent this, we build `pkg-config` to be used for the targets of the toolchain.

+The `build-pkg-config.sh` script takes care of installing `pkg-config` for the two targets `arm-apple-darwin9` and `arm-apple-darwin11`.
+It requires `IOS_TOOLCHAIN_BASE` to point at the base directory of the toolchain.
+`PARALLELISM` can be used to specify the number of jobs `make` runs in parallel.

+When building libraries yourself, you can either make sure that the `pkg-config` binary of the target gets picked over your system's or you simply set `PKG_CONFIG` to either `arm-apple-darwin9-pkg-config` or `arm-apple-darwin11-pkg-config`.

+### Building the libraries ###

+The script `build-scummvm-libraries.sh` takes care of everything for you.
+It requires `IOS_TOOLCHAIN_BASE` to point at the base directory of the toolchain. `PARALLELISM` can be used to specify the number of jobs `make` runs in parallel.

+The script will install the libraries in `usr/` residing in the target's folder.
+For example, for `arm-apple-darwin9` this means the libraries are stored in `$IOS_TOOLCHAIN_BASE/arm-apple-darwin9/usr`.

 ## Description of patches ##